spryker/git-hook/README.md

 ## Commands

 We have two different type of commands.
 FileCommands will be executed for each file of a given commit.
 RepositoryCommands will be executed on the whole repository.

-### PHP Version

-You need to have PHP7 installed on your machine.
-You can check your installed PHP Version by running `php -v` and `/usr/bin/php -v`.